dgroomes/stackoverflow-look-back/search-api/README.md

 * [x] DONE Adapt search-ui to point optionally to Algolia or search-api.
 This should be decently possible, a lot of projects use the algolia-ui tools and don't use Algolia API.
       * An example of adapting the Algolia client is <https://github.com/typesense/typesense-instantsearch-adapter>
 * [ ] How to report highlighting data?
-Lucene has server-side highlighting, but in React, I dont' really want to `dangerouslySetInnerHtml`
+Lucene has server-side highlighting, but in React, I don't really want to `dangerouslySetInnerHtml`
       ... although I totally could.
 That's probably best for "nike just do it".